-New allotment provision will be supported where sufficient evidence is provided to demonstrate a need for such facilities for local residents and they are located within close proximity to the community which they serve.
+New allotment provision will be supported where sufficient evidence is provided to demonstrate a need for such facilities for local residents and within close proximity to the community which it serves.

 The following support Policies TNP07A-C:

 - National Planning Policy Framework (July 2021) Section 8. - Tandridge District Council Adopted Core Strategy Policy CSP13 - Tandridge District Council Adopted Detailed Policy DP3.